sylvialysn/Final-Project-/README.md

 - Consequences : Losing a potential subscriber

-As the False Positive metric is more damaging to the company but False negative is quite impactful as well, therefore, F 0.5 Score will be the analytical approach of choice to give the weight of importance twice for the False Positive metric without neglecting the False Negative prediction.*
+As the False Positive metric is more damaging to the company but False negative is quite impactful as well, therefore, Precision Score will be the analytical approach of choice to give the weight of importance to the False Positive metric.*

-# **II.
-Data Understanding**
+# **Data Understanding**

 **Bank client data:**